streamyourcare/streamyourcare/docs/tools/web/README.md

 * [Chrome Remote Desktop](https://remotedesktop.google.com/) - For remote computer support from trusted-friends and family.

+* [Privacy.Sexy](https://privacy.sexy/) - Hundreds of scripts that aims to give you control of your data on Windows and Mac OSX.

 ### Browser Extensions

 * [BetterTTV](https://betterttv.com/) - A browser extension for Twitch and YouTube that adds new features, emotes, and more.
 Easily customize your chat, make it easier to read and moderate.